zenoss/zminion/README.md

 zminion
 =======

-A simple shell execution client/sever using redis
+A simple shell execution client/sever using redis.